-If your iPhone, iPad or iPod touch starts freezing, lagging, or rebooting after installing iOS 11 and iOS 11.0.3, we have a few solutions for you to try before taking your device into an Apple Store for a checkup.
+If your iPhone, iPad or iPod touch starts freezing, lagging, or randomly rebooting after the latest iOS 11 software update, we have a few solutions to try before taking your device into an Apple Store for a checkup.

-The list of iOS 11 problems including various bugs and performance issues including stuttering, app lockups, random reboots, user interface lag, freezes, and more.
+The current list of iOS 11 performance problems includes various bugs and performance issues including stuttering, app lockups, random reboots, user interface lag, freezes, and more.

 iOS performance issues are extremely frustrating but there are some things to try before you give up and get in contact with Apple’s customer support.
-Some of you might even be able to fix your iOS 11.0 or iOS 11.0.3 performance issues in seconds.
+Some of you might even be able to fix your iOS 11 performance issues in seconds.

 There’s no guarantee they’ll work for you and your device but they’re worth a shot if you can’t stand iOS 11’s performance on your iPhone or iPad.